 Using AP Courses as College Course Credit

-Colleges use “units” as a value that roughly gives an idea of how much time a student is putting into education (based on their course load).
-For example, a highly difficult course may reward 5 units upon completion, whereas a very basic course with minimal homework may offer 2.
-Academic units are essentially the currency needed for graduation — you’ll need a set number of these (determined by your college) as a strict requirement to graduate.
+As we mentioned before, colleges use “units” as a value.
+Each class has a value that roughly gives an idea of how much time a student is investing (this composes their course load).
+For example, a highly difficult course rewards 5 units upon completion, whereas a very basic course with minimal homework only credits 2.
+Academic units work basically as the “currency” needed for graduation; you’ll need a set number of these (determined by your college) as a strict requirement to graduate.
 Get too few, and expect to spend an extra semester or summer than you had intended.

-One note: taking too many AP courses may do you no good.
+Blindly taking too many (or as many as possible) AP courses may do you no good.
 If your university requires, say, 100 units to graduate, and the major you chose requires you taking 95 units worth of coursework at your university (courses you can’t take anywhere else), then it’s only useful to take enough AP tests to cover 5 academic units.
 Planning well ahead of time and working out optimal scenarios for your various desired schools is essential.

 Using AP Courses To Satisfy College Course Requirements

 Not only do AP courses award academic units for college, but in some cases, AP classes can help you avoid taking certain classes that would otherwise be required at your university.
 For example, if you were to get a 5 on your AP Calculus BC test, there’s a good chance you’ll be able to skip calculus at college and go straight to the next math requirement.
 Again, keep in mind that the exact score you need to satisfy a requirement varies from college to college, and there’s no guarantee a certain exam will clear a requirement at every college you apply to.
 Plan ahead to get an idea of what kinds of requirements your targeted schools have in place, and then use their website’s AP credit policy page to see whether any of these requirements can be cleared with a certain AP test.

 A counselor suggestion: